 What is head lice infestation?

-The head louse (Pediculous humanus capitus) is one of three types of lice that can infest people.
-These insects are about the size of a sesame seed and live in human hair where they feed on tiny amounts of human blood.
+The head louse (Pediculus humanus capitis) is one of three types of lice that can infest people.
+These insects are about the size of a sesame seed (2–3 mm long) and live in human hair where they feed on tiny amounts of human blood.
 Head lice are hard to see because they are very small, avoid light, and move fast.
-It is easier to see their eggs (called nits), which resemble dandruff, but are attached to the base of the hair, close to the scalp.
+It is easier to see the eggs (called nits), which attach to the base of the hair, close to the scalp.
+The eggs may look like dandruff on the scalp.
 Head lice live only on humans—they do not live on pets.

 Who gets head lice infestation?

 Anyone can get head lice.
-Infestation with head lice is most common among children attending child care and elementary school, and their household members and caretakers.
-Head lice can also be seen in group settings, such as sports teams and camps.
+In the United States, infestation with head lice is common among children attending childcare and elementary school and their household members and caretakers.
+According to CDC, about 6–12 million infestations occur every year among children 3–11 years old.
+Head lice can also appear in group settings, such as sports teams and camps.

 How is head lice infestation spread?

-Head lice move by crawling; they cannot hop or fly, so they are usually spread by direct contact with the hair of a person infested with head lice.
+Head lice are usually spread by direct contact with the hair of a person infested with head lice.
+Head lice move by crawling; they cannot hop or fly.
 The most common way to get head lice is by head-to-head contact with a person who already has head lice.
-Less common ways to spread head lice are by indirect contact with shared objects, such as combs, brushes, hats, or other personal items.
+Although less common, head lice may spread by contact with shared objects like combs, brushes, hats, or other personal items.
 Head lice can be spread as long as lice or eggs remain alive on the person with head lice or in their clothing.
-Head lice need human blood to survive.
+Head lice can live on a person’s head for about 30 days and need human blood to survive.
 They usually do not survive for more than two days away from the human body.

 What are the symptoms of head lice infestation?